-If the myth, which is more Western than Polynesian, presents the Tahitian Vahine as a lanky, throbbing woman, the term Vahine literally means “woman”.
-In other words, regardless of their age or build, all Tahitian women are inherently Vahines.
-Second, while the stories idolize their incomparable beauty, Tahitian women are the equals of women everywhere.
-The differences, if they exist, are mostly related to the tropical climate and the way of life in the Pacific Islands.
+If the myth, which is more Western than Polynesian, presents the Tahitian Vahine as a lanky, throbbing woman, the term Vahine literally means “the woman”.
+The women of Tahiti are all Vahines whose beauty equals that of women in the rest of the world.
+The differences, when they exist, are mostly related to the tropical climate and the way of life in the Pacific islands.

-For example, the wearing of the tiare flower is still very common in Tahiti and its islands.
+In French Polynesia, daily life combines modernity and tradition.
+The respect of the habits and customs can be noticed by the importance of the clothing.
+For example, the wearing of the tiara flower is still very common in Tahiti and its islands.
 This cultural attribute even has a meaning that no woman should ignore.
 Worn on the left ear, the flower indicates that your heart is taken.
 On the right ear, it announces that your heart is still to be taken.

 The Traditional Vahine Outfit

 Traditionally, the Tahitian Vahine wears a costume composed of a petticoat with a belt, a headdress, a bra and various aesthetic ornaments such as a necklace and bracelets.
 The outfit is entirely handmade from polished or woven natural elements: ferns, bark, coconuts, shells and, of course, fresh flowers.

 This outfit was once worn during religious ceremonies.
 Nowadays, dancers also wear it for cultural demonstrations and theme nights in the big hotels in Tahiti.
 The appearance of some fabric clothing underlines this evolution.
 But generally, the traditional costume or “more” has remained the same.

 What about the men?
 They also wear the traditional costume for dancing.
 They perform bare-chested, thus revealing their tattoos.